adamschmideg/quad/doc/index.md

 It's possible technically to have more records for the same timestamp, showing that more files were changes at the same moment, like renaming a variable in multiple files.

+# Hierarchy of code importance

+Developers waste most of the code they write.
+There is a hierarchy of code

+  - Production code (version controlled, shared with peers)
+  - Dev code (saved in local temp folders)
+  - Throw-away code (living in the history until it gets too old)
+  - Ad-hoc code written at the shell/REPL

+The history of programming from this perspective is

+  - Store only released code, maybe code of a few milestones (past)
+  - Store meaningful changes (present)
+  - Store any changes (future?)

+What developers consider a "meaningful change" depends on a number of factors.
+It includes objective factors, like it's preferred to commit only code that compiles, even better that runs all tests.
+Continuous integration tools aim to automatize these expectations.
+I personally prefer to commit every 30-60 minutes, that's a meaningful piece of work for me.

+Why is it important to store changes?
+Older versions are rarely used, version control is invisible most of the time, it's almost an autosave feature we're not aware of.
+Until we have to roll back to an earlier version or in case there's a conflict between the changes of two team members.

+But reading code and changes in them have another important aspect.
+That's the way we learn, our coding skills improve.
+It mostly works on an unconcious level, though.
+I write a few lines of code, try it out, see what happens, and carry on with the task at hand.
+The other day, I just walked past someone's monitor and saw this Python snippet,

+    [] == False
+    if []:
+      print 'truthy'
+    else:
+      print 'FALSEY'